Tiffany Aguiar

 Overview

-Tiffany Aguiar is an associate in the firm’s Antitrust and Competition and Advertising and Media groups and resides in the firm’s Orange County office.
+Tiffany Aguiar is a counsel in the firm’s Antitrust and Competition and Advertising and Media groups and resides in the firm’s Orange County office.

 Tiffany represents clients in matters related to investigations brought by the Federal Trade Commission and State Attorneys General.
 She is also a litigator with a practice that focuses on representing Fortune 500 companies across various industries in complex antitrust litigation.